expressjs/expressjs.com/en/advanced/best-practice-performance.md

 No matter how optimized an app is, a single instance can handle only a limited amount of load and traffic.
 One way to scale an app is to run multiple instances of it and distribute the traffic via a load balancer.
 Setting up a load balancer can improve your app's performance and speed, and enable it to scale more than is possible with a single instance.

 A load balancer is usually a reverse proxy that orchestrates traffic to and from multiple application instances and servers.
-You can easily set up a load balancer for your app using [Nginx](http://nginx.org/en/docs/http/load_balancing.html) or [HAProxy](https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts).
+You can easily set up a load balancer for your app by using [Nginx](http://nginx.org/en/docs/http/load_balancing.html) or [HAProxy](https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts).

-With load balancing, you may have to ensure that requests associated with a particular session ID connect to the process that originated them.
+With load balancing, you might have to ensure that requests that are associated with a particular session ID connect to the process that originated them.
 This is known as _session affinity_, or _sticky sessions_, and may be addressed by the suggestion above to use a data store such as Redis for session data (depending on your application).
 For a discussion, see [Using multiple nodes](http://socket.io/docs/using-multiple-nodes/).

 #### Using StrongLoop PM with an Nginx load balancer